 The Series 2013 Bonds are payable from the Tax Revenues on a subordinate basis as described above.
 Personal Income Tax Revenues are the revenues collected from the Personal Income Tax less overpayments and costs of administration.
 The Personal Income Tax is the tax imposed by the City as authorized by the State on the income of City residents and, while applicable, on nonresident earnings in the City as described below.
 Sales Tax Revenues are the revenues collected from the Sales Tax less (i) administrative expenses of the New York State Financial Control Board and the Office of the State Deputy Comptroller (the "State Oversight Retention Requirements"), and (ii) State administrative costs.
 See "-Sales Tax" herein.
 The Sales Tax is the tax imposed by the City on the sale and use of tangible personal property and services in the City.
 Pursuant to the Act, Sales Tax Revenues will be available for the payment of Future Tax Secured Bonds if Personal Income Tax Revenues are projected to be insufficient to provide at least 150% of the maximum annual debt service on the Authority's Outstanding Bonds.
 For a description of the Personal Income Tax Revenues and the Sales Tax Revenues, including assumptions relating thereto and the expiration and reduction of certain portions thereof, see "-Personal Income Tax" and "-Sales Tax" below.
-For a description of the Statutory Revenues, see "-Servicing" and "-Application of Revenues" below.
+For a description of the servicing and application of the Statutory Revenues, see "-Servicing" and "-Application of Revenues" below.

-Historical collections of Tax Revenues for fiscal years 1997 to 2011 and forecasted collections of Tax Revenues for fiscal years 2012 through and including 2016 are shown in the following table.
-Forecasted collections of Tax Revenues included in this Offering Circular are as forecasted by the New York City Office of Management and Budget ("NYC OMB") as set forth in the City Financial Plan dated June 29, 2012 (the "Financial Plan").
+Historical collections of Tax Revenues for fiscal years 1997 to 2012 and forecasted collections of Tax Revenues for fiscal years 2013 through and including 2016 are shown in the following table.
+Forecasted collections of Tax Revenues included in this Offering Circular are as forecasted by the New York City Office of Management and Budget ("NYC OMB") as set forth in the City Financial Plan, as modified on November 9, 2012 (the "Financial Plan").
+On October 29, 2012, Hurricane Sandy hit the Mid-Atlantic East Coast.
+The storm caused widespread damage to coastal areas of the City and power failures throughout the City, including all of downtown Manhattan.
+Although the City expects that the interruption of business activities caused by the storm will reduce Tax Revenues, it does not expect the impact on such revenues, net of other offsetting changes, to be significant.
+The City, along with the State and federal governments, is engaged in a major effort to address the immediate health and safety of its residents affected by the storm and the repair and long-term stabilization of its infrastructure and other storm-damaged property.